 The median nerve (C6-T1) is formed by the unification of branches from the medial and lateral cords.
 It innervates all the muscles of the flexor compartment of the forearm, aside from flexor carpi ulnaris and the ulnar head of flexor digitorum profundus.
 In the hand, the medial nerve supplies the thenar eminence and radial two lumbricals.
 It also supplies sensation over the palmar aspect of the radial 3 ½ fingers, as well as the nailbeds of these fingers dorsally.

 Compression of these cords, or nerves in the axillary region, can result in muscle wasting, fasciculations, and weakness.
 Loss of sensation may also result.
 The axillary region is therefore an important clinical region, simple due to the multitude of structures that pass through the region.

-These are divided into five groups.
+The axillary lymph nodes are divided into five groups.

 The posterior group (subscapular group) drain the superficial lymphatic vessels from the back, as far back as the superior border of the iliac crests.

 The lateral group drains the majority of lymphatic fluid from its upper limb.